RaspberryPiFoundation/python-curriculum/en-GB/colourful-creations/index.md

 ## Activity Checklist { .check}

-Python turtle has predefined colours such as 'red' and 'white' but you can also use hex colour codes (you may have seen these in the HTML course.)
+Python turtle has predefined colours such as 'red' and 'white' but you can also use hex colour codes (you may have seen these in the HTML & CSS course.)

 + Create a new Python trinket <a href="http://jumpto.cc/python-new" target="_blank">jumpto.cc/python-new</a>.
 If you're reading this online, you can also use the embedded version of this trinket below.